Job title: Mathematical Modeler

 Full/Part-time: Full-time (37.5 hours/week)

-Term: The initial term of this role is expected to be at least 1 year in duration and renewable, should grant funding continue to be available
+Term: The initial term of this role has funding for at least 1 year in duration and is renewable, should grant funding continue to be available

 Application Closing Date: Open until filled

-The successful applicant will have the opportunity to be involved in an array of high-impact studies evaluating the impact and value of local as well as international programs and policies in opioid use disorder treatment and risk mitigation, in addition to HIV/AIDS treatment and prevention strategies which promote health equity and support the ‘Ending the HIV Epidemic in America’ initiative.
+The successful applicant will have the opportunity to be involved in a wide range of high-impact studies evaluating local and international programs and policies in opioid use disorder treatment and risk mitigation, in addition to HIV/AIDS treatment and prevention strategies which promote health equity and support the ‘Ending the HIV Epidemic in America’ initiative.

 Please Note: WorkInNonProfits.ca is not affiliated with and in no way endorses or vets the organization that posted this job.
 Any links posted within the job will take you to their external site where the same disclaimer applies.